alexalemi/blog.alexalemi.com/kl-is-all-you-need.md

 Let's complicate things slightly.
 Instead of imagining that we have a single random variable in the real world, imagine instead we have a pair of variables, $X$ and $Y$.
 For concreteness, imagine the $X$ are images and the $Y$ are their associated labels in some dataset.

-What are we after?
-What does success look like?
-Let's imagine that what we desire is the ability to assign labels to data.
-What we wish were the case was that we used the same process to draw the images $q(x) = p(x)$, but instead of using the real world process to assign labels, ideally the labels would instead come from a device under our control: $q_\theta(y|x)$. <a href="#theta"><sup>xxa5</sup></a>.
-Just as before, we simply minimize the KL divergence between these two joints and we obtain an objective:

 <figure id="#supervised-learning" class="right">
   <center>
   <img width="95%" src="figures/kl-is-all-you-need/supervised-learning.png"